NCAA Division I men's tennis championships

 The NCAA Division I Men's Tennis Championship is an annual men's college tennis national collegiate championship sponsored by the National Collegiate Athletic Association (NCAA) for teams in Division I. The tournament crowns a team, individual, and doubles champion.
 Held every year since 1883 (except 2020), the championship is typically contested in May, and–in recent years–has been held at the same location as the NCAA women's Division I tournaments.

 Originally known as the U.S. Intercollegiate Championships, the first championship was held in 1883, 23 years before the founding of the NCAA; Harvard's Joseph Clark won the inaugural singles title.
 The first NCAA-sponsored tennis tournament, however, would not be held until 1946.

 In 1963, the NCAA began to organize separate tournaments for Division I and Division II (then known as the University Division and the College Division).
 A tournament for Division III would later be added in 1973.

+For the 2024–25 seasons, NCAA and ITA held individual tournaments in the fall and team championships in the spring.

+Virginia won the most recent title in 2026, their 7th.
 USC have been the most successful program, with 21 team national titles.